pawelwilczewski/pawelwilczewski.github.io/_posts/2022-06-01-modularfps.md

 Package of flexible components and assets for rapidly creating high-quality FPS games with minimal effort.

-`Unreal Engine` Template Project to be released on Fab.
-Aiming for high-quality assets and immersive, realistic gameplay combined with fluid movement for the best user experience.
+Template Project to be released on Fab.
+Aiming for high-quality assets and immersive, realistic gameplay combined with fluid, highly customisable movement with networking support.
 The logic is split between `C++` and `Blueprints` for good performance and ease of control.
-Networking support is incoming, as well as a plenty other features I set as a requirement for the first release.

 Work in progress.